'Beast From The East' Brings Beauty, Cold And Chaos To Europe

 ##GeneveAeroport #SnowyGeneva #VisitGeneva pic.twitter.com/gJqzMJjfoF

-In the United Kingdom and Ireland a snowstorm the British weather service has dubbed Emma is bringing blizzard conditions Thursday and Friday.
+In the United Kingdom and Ireland, a snowstorm the British weather service has dubbed Emma is bringing blizzard conditions Thursday and Friday.
 Hundreds of vehicles were stuck on a Scottish road overnight into Thursday, reports the BBC, stranding some motorists for 18 hours.

 But in some cases, normally busy urban centers hushed by snow inspired awe among residents.